Skip to main content

 create_company_office

-Create a new office for a company in Procore by providing company ID and office details, including optional logo upload.
+Add a new office to a company in Procore by specifying the company ID and office details.
+This creates the office record and returns its new ID.

 Instructions

 Creates an Office associated to a Company. #### Uploading logo To upload an office logo you must upload whole payload as multipart/form-data content-type and specify each parameter as form-data together with office[logo] as file. #### Country and State codes The country_code and state_code parameter values must conform to the ISO-3166 Alpha-2 specification.
 See Working with Country Codes for additional information.
-Use this to create a new Company Settings in Procore.
-Creates a new Company Settings and returns the created object on success (HTTP 201).
+Creates the company office and returns it with its new id (HTTP 201); calling it again creates another record.
+Failures come back as an error payload carrying the HTTP status — commonly 401 when the token has expired, 403 without tool permission, and 404 when an id does not resolve.
 Required parameters: company_id, office.
 Procore API: Company Admin > Company Settings.
 Endpoint: POST /rest/v1.0/offices

 Input Schema